sam-david/sales-vendor-sync/README.md

 #### Sam David's Coding Challenge

 ## Notes
-Each vendor has an instance of VendorClient interface where the syncWithVendor function reaches out to vendor's API and sync's inventory from vendor to the local db.
+Each vendor has an instance of VendorClient interface where the `syncWithVendor` function requests vendor's API and syncs inventory from vendor to the local db.
 This is where the real 'meat' of the logic is for this app, in the 'api/sync' route.
 This parses the data from the APIs and normalizes it to our schema.
 I can see the challenges this could bring as you have more and more vendors.
 I look forward to speaking with the Stitch team about this!

 ## Setup
 * Create DB and add credentials to .env (After speaking with Owen I actually used a postgres db for this exercise.
 I believe that everything should work the same if your env is config for mysql.)